IPL: Chennai Super Kings' Ruturaj Gaikwad inspires victory over Mumbai Indians

 In the absence of captain Rohit Sharma and talisman Hardik Pandya, Mumbai appeared a little light in the batting department and so it proved, as a disciplined bowling display from the Super Kings saw them prevail in convincing fashion.

-Saurab Tiwary's eighth IPL fifty ultimately came in vain, as Dwayne Bravo (3-25) and Deepak Chahar (2-19) starred to send MS Dhoni's side top of the table at the expense of Delhi Capitals, via net run rate.
+Saurab Tiwary's eighth IPL fifty ultimately came in vain, as Dwayne Bravo (3-25) and Deepak Chahar (2-19) starred to send MS Dhoni's side top of the table at the expense of Delhi Capitals, as Mumbai finished on 136-8.

 Mumbai fail to capitalise on superb start